mdundek/yava/USE.md

 ## Use the client libraries<a name="clientlib"></a>

-> There are some code samples in the folder `examples/`.
+Dont hesitate to check out some code samples in the folder `examples/`.

 ### NodeJS library<a name="libnode"></a>